With summer coming to an end in Mount Pleasant, now is a great time to get ahead on air conditioner maintenance.

 2. Clean the Outside

-Then use the vacuum to gently clean the metallic fins.
-These components are also known as condenser coils and move heat away from your equipment.
+Then turn on the vacuum to slowly clean the metallic fins.
+These components are also called condenser coils and move heat away from your unit.

-You need to be considerate of these fine coils.
-Warped or crushed fins can influence efficiency.
+You need to be cautious with these fine coils.
+Misshapen or crinkled fins can impact efficiency.

 3. Fix Bent Fins

-Use a butter knife to straighten warped fins.
-You can also get a fin comb from an appliance parts store.
-A pro from Olde Towne Heating & Air should fix extensive damage.
+Use a butter knife to adjust bent fins.
+You can also get a fin comb from an appliance part store.
+A pro from Olde Towne Heating & Air should handle extensive damage.

 4. Clean the Inside

-After removing the fan, pull out leaves and other yard waste.
+After extracting the fan, pull out leaves and other yard litter.
 Then mop the inside of the unit with a wet cloth.

-The only coil cleaner you need is water.
-Use light pressure from a hose nozzle to wash the fins, showering water from the inside out.
-Reinstall the fan once you’re completed.
+The only coil cleaner you have to have is water.
+Use light pressure from a hose nozzle to rinse the fins, showering water from the inside out.
+Reinstall the fan once you’re finished.

 5. Test Your Air Conditioner

 You can now restore power and turn your air conditioner back on.
-If it’s not working properly, reach out to us a call at 843-485-0967.
+If it’s not working like it should, reach out to us a call at 843-485-0967.

 Related: Air Conditioner Service: Pay a Little Now, Save Later